 Screened schools that use an audition or test to evaluate students will reach out to applicants who meet their criteria over the winter to invite them to come in for an assessment.

 Each fall, every fifth grade student attending a New York City public elementary school receives a middle school application.
 Students must apply to middle school, including those who want to stay at their K-8 school.

-Students with an Individual Education Plan (IEP) that recommends a specialized District 75 program are not required to participate in the middle school admissions process if they wish to remain in a District 75 program.
+Students with disabilities may apply through the middle school admissions process along with their general education peers.
+Special Education students with an Individual Education Program (IEP) that recommends a specialized District 75 program are not required to participate in the middle school admissions process if they wish to remain in a District 75 program.

 Find middle school options available to you.